On-a-boat/frontend-service/README.md

 # Getting Started

-## Authentication (Login username password) - Ask our team to create a new account
-- Username : abc123
-- Password : abc123

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.